kworkflow/patch-hub/paper/paper.md

 ### Lore API

-With the MVC structure established, the other main pillar of patch-hub is its integration module with lore.kernel.org, which enables fetching patchsets.
-This module is not part of the MVC structure because it operates independently of the core business logic — it merely provides data to patch-hub, and could be replaced by another source without requiring changes elsewhere in the system.
+With the MVC structure established, the other main pillar of `patch-hub` is its integration module with lore.kernel.org, which enables fetching patchsets.
+This module is not part of the MVC structure because it operates independently of the core business logic; it merely provides data to `patch-hub`, and could be replaced by another source without requiring changes elsewhere in the system.

-The primary goal of this module is to communicate with lore.kernel.org through HTTP requests to retrieve the list and details of patchsets.
+The primary goal of this module is to communicate with lore.kernel.org via HTTP requests to retrieve the list and details of patchsets.

-The HTTP client is represented by the `BlockingLoreAPIClient` struct, responsible for managing requests, handling network communication (headers, timeouts, etc.), and parsing the XML responses from the site.
+The HTTP client is represented by the `BlockingLoreAPIClient` struct, which is responsible for managing requests, handling network communication (including headers, timeouts, etc.), and parsing XML responses from the site.

-Three main endpoints were implemented to provide all the information patch-hub needs about patches from lore.kernel.org:
+Three primary endpoints were implemented to provide all the information patch-hub needs about patches from lore.kernel.org:

 - **request_available_lists**: returns all mailing lists of kernel subsystems available on lore.kernel.org;